 All this circles back to Hato, a pigeon among the kitties. (and most of you already know that Hato is the word for pigeon in Japanese, though the spelling of his name in kanji may differ, the point is made) This blog has gone through a bit of trouble to hunt down possible “influences” for the second iteration of the Genshiken – but in truth, the pieces were already almost all lying around in the open.
 Shimoku was committed to picking them up the minute he brought Ogiue onto the stage.
 Perhaps a different Genshiken, one without Hato would have focused of more Sasahara and Ogiue, as they tried to work out a romance between two very committed fans who work in the manga industry.
 Sasahara could go on to be the older version of Fujoshi Rumi‘s guy.
 Perhaps Kio Shimoku is saving that for later.
 The only trouble with that manga is that Sas is a bit of a weak reed.
 As “mr. normal fan”, he was originally a stand-in for the male reader/ viewer, and as such was written a bit bland.

 The continuation of the Genshiken required an intruding male presence.
 The popular-theory-verse surrounding Japanese visual culture in 2004, 2005 and 2006 was full of interesting components that could be easily scavenged to build one.
 Beautiful Fighting Girl, The Database Animal, the decline of heroic sci-fi narrative for smaller, emotional driven stories and the disappointment of the Otaking.
-Fujoshi studies, the Yureka/ Eureka issues treating women’s sci-fi and fan culture.
+Fujoshi studies, the Yureka/ Eureka issues spotlighting women’s sci-fi and fan culture.
 The rise of the public fujoshi.
-The phenomenon of the nominally straight fudanshi, a cloaked male variant, (like the herbivore male) the trap and then the trap-lite (he’s not gay or gender disphoric – he has a “reason” – another “cloaked” male).
+The phenomenon of the nominally straight fudanshi, a cloaked male variant, (like the herbivore male) the (obnoxious stereotype of the) trap and then the trap-lite/ josou character (he’s not gay or gender disphoric – he has a “reason” why he crossdresses).
 You can pretty well put the pieces together yourself.

 If the fujoshi is an emergent form of Japanese woman-hood, then there was already plenty of ‘new man’ models floating around post-bubble economy Japan.
 The popular Japanese press was regularly full of tales of herbivore men – basically the same effect as the western “cougar” phenom, with the emphasis shifted, as well as the Japanese version of the metrosexual and even the a-sexual.
 The otaku is a classic example as well.
 I follow Heinlein’s dictum on pacifists here, and call them “cloaked males”.
 Just because they canot live up to some failing macho stereotype doesn’t mean that they have given up their new-manly desires.
 Subterfuge and innovation work too!
 Besides the ideal was all a corporatist setup to mold a perfect salaryman anyway, and the verdamnt corporations are no longer hiring.

-“Evolution is not ‘survival of the fittest’, Evolution is is the unfolding of the myriad possibilities surrounding the conditions and effects we call ‘survival’ and ‘fitness’.”
+“Evolution is not ‘survival of the fittest’, Evolution is is the unfolding of the myriad possibilities surrounding the conditions and effects we describe as ‘survival’ and ‘fitness’.”
 TM

 And Shimoku-sensei seems to agree with me: look how quickly 2D forever Madarame shattered in the presence of Saki.
 All it took was a bit of cosplay.
 While I do not think that there are many cross-dressing self-declared heterosexual fudanshi in Japan, the slightly less extreme non-crossdressing version has been reported.
 The company of pervy girls is a pretty strong incentive, and he may even wish to internalize some of the techniques (hmm, just sub in girlfriend for uke when given the chance) as well as some of the reported less-unequal relationship mechanics.
 So…. this kind of behaviour is what the gals find hawt in male romanticism, really?